How to write a book review? 5 simple tips for students to write great book reviews

 Q3.
 How did this book make you feel?
 Describe the emotions you felt.
 Did they match with how the characters in the book feel?

-- Finally, say who might like reading this book– For example “I recommend this book for- mention age, gender, and type of readers”
+3. Say who might like reading this book– For example “I recommend this book for- mention age, gender, and type of readers” this would help readers select the book that’s right for them

 5 stars= I loved this book so much that I couldn’t put it down until the end and I can read it again!